ggowan/easy-nmc/README.md

 Don't forget to checkout the `dev` branch again after you are done doing the deployment so you'll be ready to make and test your next change.

+## Updating Development Tools
+If a significant amount of time has gone by, you should update your dev tools.

+1. Update Cloud SDK.
+Right click on Google Cloud SDK shortcut on desktop and choose Run As Administrator.
+Then execute `gcloud components update` inside that shell.

+2. Update Visual Studio Code.

+3. Update Git for Windows.

 ## Updating the Form for a New Year
 This is a summary of the steps needed to update the form for a new year.